amineasli/event_dispatcher/README.md

     dispatcher.dispatch(:user_login, event)

 ### Stopping Event propagation
 You may wish to stop the propagation of an event to other listeners.
-To do so you need to first mixin the module Event in your custom event class, then setting the event instance variable `stop_propagation` to true :
+To do so you need to first mixing the module Event in your custom event class, then setting the event instance variable `stop_propagation` to true :

     class UserEvent
        include EventDispatcher::Event